GAGGIUINO/gaggiuino.github.io/docs/gcp/gaggia-classic-pro-new-classic.md

-***
+> [!Warning]
-!>**Please understand that modifying your coffee machine involves working with potentially lethal mains level voltage.
+> Please understand that modifying your coffee machine involves working with potentially lethal mains level voltage.
 Do not undertake this project if this makes you uncomfortable.
-Understanding & utilizing safe electrical practices is critical to your safety and safely completing this project.**
+Understanding & utilizing safe electrical practices is critical to your safety and safely completing this project.
-***

 # 1.0.0 TEST INSTALL
 We are not installing inside the machine yet.
 We need to ensure our nano and expansion board are soldered to a good standard.
 We just want to test as much as we can to make sure we've not got any duds from a base functionality point of view.